 The first one was Jeffreys Bay.

 Boyfriend ordered a pizza while I went for a wrap.
-We enjoyed our lunch from the terrace on the side of the building as we watched people walk by.
-Service was friendly and pretty fast.
+We sat on the terrace on the side of the building as we watched people walk by.
+The service was friendly and pretty fast.
 The food was fresh and good too.

 Tsitsikamma National Park